-The question was open-ended and aimed to elicit a short expression of the opinion about which forms of access that are not supported would be useful for users.
+The question was open-ended and aimed to elicit a short expression of opinion on forms of access that are currently not supported but would be useful for users.
 The respondents suggested full text search, access via API, and the availability of free download of data.
-More of the results are related to the question about the applications' access, thus in the future a survey on the user needs could be performed.